Announcing YugaByte DB 1.1 and Company Update

 - Bug fixes and performance enhancements

-- Plus excellent progress on the Postgres-compatible SQL API!
+- And finally, excellent progress on YSQL, our Postgres-compatible Distributed SQL API!

 - On-the-wire TLS encryption